sriv-ansh/holi-pyhon-wali/README.md

 # holi-pyhon-wali
-Wish Your Friend Happy Holi in Python Style
+Wish Your Friend Happy Holi in with python in just 10 line of simple code